CQCL/pytket-workflows/pytket-ext-files/README.md

 [![Stack Exchange](https://img.shields.io/badge/StackExchange-%23ffffff.svg?style=for-the-badge&logo=StackExchange)](https://quantumcomputing.stackexchange.com/tags/pytket)

-[Pytket](https://tket.quantinuum.com/api-docs/index.html) is a python module for interfacing with CQC tket, a set of quantum programming tools.
+[Pytket](https://tket.quantinuum.com/api-docs/index.html) is a python module for interfacing with tket, a quantum computing toolkit and optimising compiler developed by Quantinuum.

 `pytket-TODOEXTNAME` is an extension to `pytket` that allows `pytket` circuits to be executed on .